By default, your application will be accessible via a subdomain of

 How to set up a custom domain

-To make your app accessible via your custom domain name, use the custom domain service or the CDN service (which provides both custom domain support and caching for your application).
+To make your app accessible via your custom domain name, use the external domain service.
 Those pages provide instructions for the DNS entries you need to create in your DNS system.

 See IPv6, HTTPS, and DNSSEC for guidance on complying with relevant federal standards and recommendations.

 Comparison of default domains and custom domains